EWaterman/EWaterman.github.io/_posts/Ch6/0006-02-01-general-tips.md

 - **[Don't cross balloon tails](https://pbs.twimg.com/media/C-7O6e4XsAElfkj.jpg).** It’s just confusing for the reader.
 I’d argue that this could be done on purpose to show a loud, jumbled scene.

-- **Avoid [tangent lines](http://www.blambot.com/_images/grammar_tangents.jpg).** Like in the line art, tangent lines on dialogue balloons and tails can make them seem attatched to things when they shouldn’t be.
+- **Avoid [tangent lines](http://www.blambot.com/_images/grammar_tangents.jpg).** Like in the line art, tangent lines on dialogue balloons and tails can make them seem attached  to things when they shouldn’t be.
 Avoid them whenever possible.

 - **Extend the tail of the balloon from it’s center.** This makes the balloon feel properly weighted.
 If you are connecting multiple balloons together with a single tail, the tail should go through the center of all of them.

 - **The closer balloons are together, the faster they’ll be read in succession.** As the reader’s eye travels through a panel, they get the illusion of time passing.
 If you put balloons closer together, they’ll seem like they occur within a smaller amount of time.
 Butting balloons up against each other shows that one is said immediately after the other.
 This often implies one character interrupting another.
 This takes me to my next point:

-- **Don’t put balloons in adjacent panels right next to each other unless you want to reader to move there immediately.** By putting two balloons close together, you’re associating the two for the reader, implying that you want them to look at the second balloon right after the first.
-Often times adjacent balloons are placed too close to each other, resulting in the reader skipping over the rest of the panel.
+- **Don’t put balloons in adjacent panels right next to each other unless you want the reader to move there immediately.** By putting two balloons close together, you’re associating the two for the reader, implying that you want them to look at the second balloon right after the first.
+Oftentimes adjacent balloons are placed too close to each other, resulting in the reader skipping over the rest of the panel.

 - **Avoid widows and orphans.** Weird names, I know.
 Widows (using just a single word as the first line of a dialogue balloon) and orphans (using a single word on the last line) generally make your balloons feel uneven.
 This can be okay depending on the word, but short words like “a”, “I’m” and “the” tend to look weird on their own.